ServerGraph - A TSM Management and Automation tool

 Servergraph is easy to install.
 It comes with detailed documentation so there is no point in reproducing it here.
 Some third party software is required for the install, including MySQL DBMS, Apache web server and Perl.
 The automatic install will check for these and install them for you, if they do not exist already.

-One advantage Servergraph has over other TSM reporting products is that it only needs to be installed on one machine, it does not need agents installed on every TSM server or client.
+One advantage Servergraph has over some other TSM reporting products is that it only needs to be installed on one machine, it does not need agents installed on every TSM server or client.

 Servergraph extracts data from the TSM databases and logs and formats that data into its own MySQL database.
 That minimises the performance overhead on TSM, as data processing and interpretation is carried out away from the TSM databases